Playsout/playsoutsdk_demo_ios/README.md

 ### 2) Enabling Services

 Before using the Playsout Mini Game Container service, you need to enable the service for your app(contact business partners to access the control platform).
-After enabling the service, note down the SDKChannelID and SDKSecretKey, which will be used in subsequent steps.
+After enabling the service, note down the ChannelID and SDKKey, which will be used in subsequent steps.
 You can use test chanelID & SDKKey for testing now.

 <div align="center">
   <img src="https://github.com/Playsout/playsoutsdk_demo_android/blob/main/docs/images/channel_key.png?raw=true" alt="channel_key" />